10 best IT asset management software (ITAM) 2025

 5. Reftab

-Reftab is an easy-to-use asset management platform excelling at fixed asset management.
-Users can leverage reservations to track assets, licenses, and accessories while scanning asset tags with a mobile app.
+Reftab is an easy-to-use asset management platform that excels in managing fixed assets.
+Users can leverage reservations to keep track of assets, licenses, and accessories, while scanning asset tags with its powerful mobile app.

 Key features